prateek-senapati/krishi-unnati/README.md

 You can find the Jupyter Notebook [here](https://github.com/prateek-senapati/krishi-unnati/blob/main/Krishi_Unnati.ipynb).

+The mobile application for Krishi Unnati is in development process.
+Until the mobile application is ready, you can check out the Krishi Unnati [Streamlit](https://www.streamlit.io/) web app that has been built by [Prateek Senapati](https://github.com/prateek-senapati) [here](https://github.com/prateek-senapati/krishi-unnati-streamlit).

 #### Note:

 * The code for the mobile application development is yet to be uploaded in this repository.
-It will be done soon.
+It will be done soon by the mobile application development team.